Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             Paths of the query genome annotation gff file.
       --manual_files MANUAL_FILES [MANUAL_FILES ...], -m MANUAL_FILES [MANUAL_FILES ...]
-                            Path of the manual-checked gff file.
+                            Paths of the manual-checked gff files.
 It is the benchmark for training.
 Please detect the
                             TSSs/processing sites at least 200kb or 50 true
                             TSSs/processing sites.
-      --strain_lengths STRAIN_LENGTHS [STRAIN_LENGTHS ...], -le STRAIN_LENGTHS [STRAIN_LENGTHS ...]
+      --genome_lengths GENOME_LENGTHS [GENOME_LENGTHS ...], -le GENOME_LENGTHS [GENOME_LENGTHS ...]
-                            Please specify the genome length of input strains in the manual-detected TSS gff files.
-If the strain was manual detected for compare whole genome, please type "all".
-The input format is $STRAINNAME:SLENGTH.
-                            Multiple genomes can be accepted, please use space to separate them.
-For example, test.gff contain two strains (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
+                            Please specify the genome length of input genomes in the manual-detected TSS gff files.
+If the genome was manual detected for compare whole genome, please type "all".
+The input format is $GENOME:SLENGTH.
+Multiple genomes can be accepted, please use spaces to separate them.
+For example, test.gff contain two genomes (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
 The value of this argument will be s1:100000 s2:all.
-Default setting will compute all strains in manual-detected TSS gff files with whole length of genome.
+Default setting will compute all genomes in manual-detected TSS gff files with whole length of genome.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             TEX+/- wig files for TSSpredator.
 The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
+                            wig files need to be assigned, please use spaces to separate the wig files.
 For example,
                             $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]